malmiteria/super-alternative-to-super/README.md

 super is a builtin method that acts as a proxy that can be used (not exclusively) when a child class wants to access it's parent class context.

-The most common use is in case of inheritence, when the child class extends a parent method:
+The most common use is in case of inheritance, when the child class extends a parent method:
 ```
 class B:
     def method(self):